 Everyone knows the lovable and creepy cast of The Addams Family!
-The fictional family consists of Gomez and Morticia Addams, their children Wednesday and Pugsley, family members Uncle Fester and Grandmama, their butler Lurch, the disembodied hand Thing, and Gomez’s Cousin Itt.
+The fictional family — recently reincarnated in the hit Netflix series Wednesday — consists of Gomez and Morticia Addams, their children Wednesday and Pugsley, family members Uncle Fester and Grandmama, their butler Lurch, the disembodied hand Thing, and Gomez’s Cousin Itt.
 Wikipedia describes the family as a “satirical inversion of the ideal 20th-century American family: an odd wealthy aristocratic clan who delight in the macabre and are seemingly unaware, or do not care, that other people find them bizarre or frightening.”

 Morticia Addams, the matriarch of the family, is played by Carolyn Jones.
-This was undoubtedly her biggest role and would go on to take sporadic roles throughout the ’70s that were far less notable.
+This was undoubtedly her biggest part and she would go on to take sporadic roles throughout the ’70s that were far less notable.
 Her chemistry with Gomez was infectious and set the mood for the entire show.

 Carolyn Jones was born on April 28, 1930 in Amarillo, Texas and had something of a tough childhood.
 Her mother, Chloe, was agoraphobic and she never got to know her father, Julius, as he had abandoned the family.
 On top of that, as a child she suffered from severe asthma that restricted her activities.
 Offers pop culture historian Geoffrey Mark, “Carolyn had lung problems as a child; so much so that like many young people she ended up in show business with the fantasy of it being an escape.
 All she could do was listen to the radio.
 She couldn’t even go to the movies, so she would read movie magazines.
 She aimed her life toward that, because, in essence, that was her reality.”